ROCm/AMDMIGraphX/docs/dev/env_vars.rst

 Set to "1", "enable", "enabled", "yes", or "true" to use.
 Enable input fusions in MLIR.

+.. envvar:: MIGRAPHX_ENABLE_MLIR_REDUCE_FUSION

+Set to "1", "enable", "enabled", "yes", or "true" to use.
+Enable reduction fusions in MLIR.

 .. envvar:: MIGRAPHX_MLIR_ENABLE_SPLITK

 Set to "1", "enable", "enabled", "yes", or "true" to use.